Plaic/HYPHAE/README.md

 # :arrow_down: ​DOWNLOADS

-#### A quick download button? [**Click here!**](https://github.com/Plaic/HYPHAE/raw/main/HYPHAE%201.2.zip)
+#### A quick download button? [**Click here!**](https://github.com/Plaic/Crimbeetle/raw/main/Crimbeetle%201.3.zip)

 For the modpack installation, refer to the installation manual.

-To install HYPHAE only as a resource pack, move both of the files inside of `resourcepacks` inside your resourcepack folder.
+To install Crimbeetle only as a resource pack, move both of the files inside of `resourcepacks` inside your resourcepack folder.
 You can also refer to the installation manual.